 Queensland beaches, reefs and islands

-With 7,000km of sun-kissed coastline to explore, your senses are in for a treat in Australia's Sunshine State.
-Take only pictures and leave only footprints while you appreciate unique marine habitats that never stop changing.
+With 7,000km of sun-kissed coastline for you to explore, Australia's Sunshine State promises an outdoorsy holiday that embraces all your senses.
+Take only pictures and leave only footprints while you appreciate unique beach and marine habitats that never stop changing.

-Explore Queensland's Great Barrier Reef, beautiful tropical islands and seemingly endless white sand beaches.
+Explore Queensland's Great Barrier Reef, beautiful tropical islands and endless procession of sand beaches.

 Moreton Island is just 58km off the coast of Brisbane.
 It's known for four-wheel-drive adventures, whale watching and tobogganing down epic sand dunes.
 Moreton Island also has a great selection of snorkelling trails that lead to sunken shipwrecks, giant granite rocks, caves and countless fascinating marine animals.
 Perhaps the most magical experience is the chance to feed the wild dolphins of Moreton Island, which you can do if you stay at the Tangalooma Island Resort.

-White sand, calm bays and warm water.
-The Sunshine Coast has some of the best beaches in Queensland, if not the world.
-It's all about white sand, warm water and manageable beach breaks.
-At Noosa you could go from grommet to accomplished surfer in no time.
-For beginners, the main beach offers gentle rolling waves and surf schools to help you get started or take your surfing to the next level.
-More experienced surfers can venture into the Noosa National Park to find bigger breaks around the headland, at Alexandria Bay or over the hill at Sunshine Beach.
-And don't worry, Sunshine Coast beaches aren't all about waves; there are plenty of calm, secluded bays perfect for lazing in the sun.
+Sunshine Coast has some of the best beaches in Queensland, if not the world.
+It's all about white sand, warm water and not-too-big beach breaks.
+At Noosa Groyne, surf lessons will have you standing on your board within a day.
+And if you're already pretty tidy in the surfing department, you can venture into the Noosa National Park to find bigger breaks around the headland, at Alexandria Bay or over the hill at Sunshine Beach.
+Noosa Main Beach is one of the few beaches along Australia's coastline that faces north and is the beach that is the best option for families.

-Further south, the Whitsunday Islands provide a great spot to experience another area of the 2,300km reef.
-Here you can visit for a day, charter a yacht or stay at an island resort.
-After exploring the clear waters, sandy beaches and national park islands, you can relax - cocktail in hand - and soak up the evening view.
+After exploring the clear waters and national park islands, it’s blissful to relax - cocktail in hand - and soak up the evening view.
 If you're a bit more intrepid, hire a helicopter or seaplane and experience the full scale of the reef from above.
 It'll blow your mind.

 For more exciting adventures in the sunshine State, see adventure and discovery in Queensland.